The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Discussion

 \subsection{Improvement to Selection Method}

 In this work, we have developed a robust method to select post-starburst galaxies from optical spectra.
 This method relies minimally on prior knowledge of the redshift of the object, making it suitable to apply to large amounts of spectroscopic data even in the presence of large redshift errors in the standard pipeline.
 This algorithm selects a relatively small number of candidates from the large dataset for visual inspection to confirm the correctness of the identification.
 While the false negative rate is very small based on a small test sample of known post-starburst galaxies, the false positive rate to be removed by visual inspection is between 100\% and 300\%.
 At this point, the amount of visual inspection required is still manageable, but more optimized algorithm with lower false positive rate will be critical when the next generation of surveys generate significantly larger samples.
-Examples of such surveys are the fourth phase of the Sloan Digital Sky Survey (SDSS IV), The Dark Energy Spectroscopic Instrument (DESI; \citet{Levi_etal_2013}) and the Prime Focus Spectrograph (PFS; \citet{Takada_etal_2014}).
+Examples of such surveys are the fourth phase of the Sloan Digital Sky Survey (SDSS IV; \citet{Dawson_etal_2015}), The Dark Energy Spectroscopic Instrument (DESI; \citet{Levi_etal_2013}) and the Prime Focus Spectrograph (PFS; \citet{Takada_etal_2014}).
 For SDSS and BOSS data in particular, it was found in retrospect that the redshift determination by the spectroscopic pipeline is very robust, with less than 5\% incorrect redshifts even for this rare class of objects.
 Therefore, selecting the post-starburst galaxies from SDSS and BOSS assuming the pipeline redshifts to be reliable would have simplified the process and reduced the number of false positives significantly.

 In light of this, there are some improvements to incorporate the future work selecting post-starburst galaxies from large spectroscopic surveys.
 One such dataset in the near future would be the entire BOSS survey (SDSS DR12).
-This phase of SDSS contains almost two times more spectra than what we used in this paper, and will soon become public.
+This phase of SDSS contains twice as many spectra than what we used in this paper, and is now public \citep{Alam_etal_2015}.